Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Results and Discussion

-BS also responses to the fluctuation of the outflow (e.g., density).
-In model CBsv, we introduce a random perturbation to the outflow's density every 20 days, which results in pronounced fluctuations in the radio flux.
-The BS radio flux exhibits a variation by a factor of several over a timescale of 2--3 months (Figure \ref{fig3}).
-Such pronounced flux fluctuations on a timescale of months have been reported in some sources, such as AT2019azh (15.5 GHz, \citealt{goodwin2022}) and AT2020vwl (5.5 GHz, \citealt{goodwin2024}).
+Bow shock also responses to the fluctuation of the outflow (e.g., density).
+In model CBsv, we introduce a random perturbation to the outflow's density every 20 days. {This} results in pronounced fluctuations in the radio flux.
+The {high frequency (6 GHz and 15 GHz)} radio flux exhibits a variation by a factor of {2-4} over a timescale of 2--3 months (Figure \ref{fig3}). {This variability arises because the ram pressure of the bow shock responds directly to fluctuations in the outflow density.
+Since the magnetic pressure is assumed to be a fixed fraction of the ram pressure, the magnetic field strength in the shocked region also varies with the outflow density, leading to pronounced changes in the optically thin, high-frequency radio emission.
+Consequently, the high frequency radio flux ($\nu \gtrsim \nu_{p}$) is positively correlated with the outflow density.
+In contrast, the low-frequency emission is optically thick and originates primarily from the photosphere where the synchrotron optical depth is approximately unity.
+As the ram pressure decreases, the bow shock expands, causing the photosphere to become slightly larger.
+Consequently, the low-frequency radio flux tends to increase as the ram pressure decreases, resulting in a weak negative correlation with the outflow density (model cBsv; Fig. \ref{fig3}).
+The pronounced high-frequency} flux fluctuations on a timescale of months have been reported in some sources. {For example, the 11 GHz flux of AT2020vwl exhibited a sharp increase by a factor of 4 over half a year, followed by a rapid decline by a factor of 2 over 3 months (\citealt{goodwin2024}). }

-For the FS, the nonthermal energy is determined by the accumulated shock energy, rather than by short-timescale fluctuations of the outflow.
-Flux fluctuations may be also produced entirely by the FS in certain cases, for example, if there is a break in the index of the CNM density distribution \citep{matsumoto2024}.
+For the forward shock, the nonthermal energy is determined by the accumulated shock energy, rather than by short-timescale fluctuations of the outflow. {As shown in Paper I, the radio flux above the peak or self-absorption frequency ($\nu>\nu_{p}$) rises relatively slowly as $t^{\Gamma_1}$ where $\Gamma_1 = 3 - 0.25np - 1.25n$ ($n$ is the CNM density index) and decays gradually as $t^{\Gamma_2}$ where $\Gamma_2 \equiv -\frac{3p+3}{2(5-n)}$.
+For $2 \leq p \leq 3$ and $1 \leq n \leq 2$, the parameters span the ranges of $-1 \le \Gamma_1 \le 1.25$ and $-2 \le \Gamma_2 \le -1$, respectively. } Flux fluctuations may be also produced in certain cases, for example, if there is a break in the index of the CNM density distribution \citep{matsumoto2024}.
 However, as proven by simulations in Paper I, the flux fluctuations caused by a broken power-law CNM distribution are generally quite weak (on the order of a few percent) and occur on timescales of one year.